-Ask yourself, if this page didn’t load almost immediately, but instead there was a blank white page for a few seconds, would you stick around?
-Around half of web users leave, if it takes longer than 3 seconds to load a web page.
+Ask yourself, would you stick around if this page didn’t load almost immediately, but instead, there was a blank white page for a few seconds?
+Around half of the internet’s users leave if it takes longer than 2 seconds to load a web page.

-Note: This post isn’t referring to the caching of statics (jpg, css, js, etc.), but rather the caching of fully generated HTML pages to CDN locations for near instant delivery to end-users based on their geolocation.
-This, on top of caching of statics provides a consistently fast user experience.
+Note: This post isn’t only referring to the caching of statics (jpg, CSS, js, etc.), but rather the caching of entire HTML pages to CDN locations for near-instant delivery to end-users based on their geolocation.
+On top of caching statics, full-page caching provides a consistently faster user experience.

 What is Full Page Cache (or Page Caching)?

-When you visit a WordPress blog (powers more than 30% of the Web and 60% of CMS websites), the pages by default are generated via a combination of database queries and PHP scripts.
-This takes time and that time is often ballooned when there’s a burst of traffic.
-To address this, the most common solution is to enable Page Caching.
-With Page Cache in place, full pages are saved/cached, so that they don’t need to be regenerated each time when requested.
+When you visit a WordPress blog (which powers more than 30% of the Web and 60% of CMS websites), the pages, by default, are generated via a combination of database queries and PHP scripts.
+This takes time, which is often inflated when a burst of traffic occurs.
+The most common solution to address this is to enable page caching.
+With page caching in place, generated pages are saved/cached, so they don’t need to be regenerated each time when requested.

-Serving a page from cache by-passes the server processing that goes into generating a page.
-This greatly increases page load performance as well as pages-per-second throughput.
+Serving an entire page from cache bypasses the server processing that goes into generating a page.
+This dramatically increases page load performance as well as pages-per-second throughput.

 Why combine Full Page Caching with a CDN?

-When you visit this blog from the UK, you’ll be served a static page from a London CDN location.
-If you visit from Las Vegas, you’ll be served from a Los Angeles location, and so on.
+Bunny CDN will serve you a static page from a London CDN location when you visit this blog from the UK.
+If you visit from Las Vegas, the CDN will serve you from their Los Angeles location, and so on.